ortografia-ai/telegram-bot-starter-python/README.md

 This is a telegram bot starter repository with the following characteristics:

-- Poetry dependency management
+- uv dependency management
-- Ruff linting and formatting
+- ruff linting and formatting
-- Pre-commit hooks configured for:
+- pre-commit hooks configured for:
-    - Ruff linting and formatting
+    - ruff linting and formatting
-    - Poetry checks
+    - uv checks
-    - Mypy type checking
+    - mypy type checking
 - SQLModel ORM with SQLite configured already
-- Alembic migrations
+- alembic migrations
-- Pydantic models
+- pydantic models
-- Docker support with a lean multi-stage image build process
+- docker support with a lean multi-stage image build process
-- It comes with a `User` database model and authorization to restrict the use of certain commands to some users.
+- it comes with a `User` database model and authorization to restrict the use of certain commands to some users.

 The bot comes with four commands: